-Pursuant to the Merger and Acquisition Insight Report of the Authority (the Report) for 2023, the Board reviewed a total of 217 transactions during that year.
-The number of assessments in 2023 was higher than the average number of assessments made between 2013 and 2020.
-Only one transaction was taken under at Phase II, and the review process for this transaction is ongoing.
-The Board did not prohibit any transactions in 2023.
+Pursuant to the Merger and Acquisition Insight Report of the Authority (the Report) for 2024, the Board reviewed a total of 311 transactions during that year.
+The number of assessments in 2024 was higher than 2023 and represents the highest number in the last 12 years.
+The Competition Board took two cases into Phase II investigation.

-The Board's most important merger control decisions during the year were the following.
+Some of the Board's most important merger control decisions during the year are the following.